 - Stage III: The disease is found in lymph nodes on both sides of the diaphragm (above and below it) (III), and has also spread to nearby organs (IIIE), to the spleen (IIIS) or to both (IIIES).

 - Stage IV: The disease has spread widely through one or more organs outside of the lymph system, such as liver, bone marrow, or lung; it is found in organs in two distant parts of the body and not in nearby lymph nodes; or it is diagnosed in the liver, bone marrow, lungs or cerebrospinal fluid (the liquid that surrounds the brain and spinal cord).

-In addition, letters can be assigned to the stages.
-These are additional ways to categorize the disease.
+In addition, letters can be assigned to the stages to provide more information about the disease:

-- Letter "A" - Added if the symptoms known as “B” symptoms (listed below) caused by NHL are not present.
+- Letter "A" - The symptoms known as “B” symptoms (listed below) caused by NHL are not present.

-- Letter "B" - Added if these symptoms are present: a loss of more than 10 percent of body weight over six months (without dieting or over-exercising), a fever of 100.4°F (38 degrees Celsius) or greater without any known cause, and/or drenching night sweats.
+- Letter "B" - These symptoms are present: a loss of more than 10 percent of body weight over six months (without dieting or over-exercising), a fever of 100.4°F (38 degrees Celsius) or greater without any known cause, and/or drenching night sweats.

-- Letter "E" - Added to the stage and indicates that NHL has affected an organ outside of the lymph system but is present next to an affected lymph node.
+- Letter "E" - NHL has affected an organ outside of the lymph system but is present next to an affected lymph node.

-- Letter "S" - Added to the stage, indicates that NHL is affecting the spleen.
+- Letter "S" - NHL is affecting the spleen.